Baskets (TV series)

-Baskets is an American comedy-drama television series that premiered on January 21, 2016, on FX.
+Baskets is an American comedy drama television series that premiered on FX on January 21, 2016.
 The series was co-created by Louis C.K., Zach Galifianakis, and Jonathan Krisel; Krisel is also the showrunner and director.
 Galifianakis stars in the dual lead role as Chip Baskets, a failed professional clown in Paris, who instead becomes a local rodeo clown in Bakersfield, California, and his twin brother, Dale Baskets.
 Galifianakis, C.K., M. Blair Breard, Dave Becky, Marc Gurvitz and Andrea Pett-Joseph serve as executive producers, with FX Productions as the production company.
-In 2017 C.K.'s production company Pig Newton had all ties to the show and FX cut after C.K. admitted to sexual misconduct with five women.
+In 2017, C.K.'s production company Pig Newton had all ties to the show and FX cut after C.K. admitted to sexual misconduct with five women.
 On May 24, 2018, FX renewed the show for a fourth and final season, which premiered on June 13, 2019.
 The series ended on August 22, 2019.

 Premise

 Chip Baskets aims to become a professional clown.
-After failing to get a degree at a prestigious clowning school in Paris, he is stuck with a job at a local rodeo in his hometown of Bakersfield, California.
+After failing to get a degree at a prestigious clowning school in Paris, he is stuck with a job as a rodeo clown in his hometown of Bakersfield, California.